519 South Orange Avenue. As of June 2014, the Department of Public Relations and Marketing is located in this building.

 Walsh Library.
 Seton Hall’s Walsh Library was completed in spring 1994.
 Located opposite the Richie Regan Recreation and Athletic Center, the four-story, 155,000 square-foot structure is named in honor of Board of Regents chairman and University benefactor Frank E. Walsh and his wife, Mary D. Walsh.

 Walsh Library’s first floor contains the Monsignor William Noé Field Archives and Special Collections Center, the Walsh Gallery, and the Teaching, Learning and Technology Center.
 The second floor contains the Information Commons, silent study room, Curriculum Resource Center, the reference collection and the reference and circulation desks.
-The third and fourth floors (designated as quiet floors) contain the print journals and print book collections, group study rooms, scholar study rooms, study carrels, the Bernard J. Lonergan Institute, the Center for Catholic Studies, the Valente Italian Library, the G.K.
+The third and fourth floors (designated as quiet floors) contain the print journals and print book collections, group study rooms, scholar study rooms, study carrels, the Writing Center, the Bernard J. Lonergan Institute, the Center for Catholic Studies, the Valente Italian Library, the G.K.
 Chesterton Institute for Faith and Culture, and the Charles and Joan Alberto Italian Studies Institute.

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?